sp4c38/AWattPrice/backend/README.md

 Files:

-- `backend/Dockerfile`: build the image.
+- `backend/Dockerfile`: shared image for the API and worker.
-- `backend/compose.yaml`: run it with Docker Compose.
+- `backend/compose.yaml`: runs the web API and the price-below worker as separate services.
 - `backend/uv.lock`: lock the Python dependencies used by `uv`.

 1. Pull `leonbecker1/awattprice-backend:latest`.